-Tractor trailer drivers are professionals who must follow a distinct set of rules and regulations regarding their driving.
-There are regulations regarding the qualifications, screening and training companies must follow where hiring a truck driver.
+Tractor-trailer drivers are professionals who must follow a distinct set of rules and regulations regarding their driving.
+There are regulations regarding the qualifications, screening, and training companies must follow when hiring a truck driver.
 This is to be expected, as a tractor-trailer combination can weigh over 80,000 pounds at cause severe and disabling injuries, or even death if involved in a crash.
-The greater mass and momentum of the truck increases the danger to all other drivers should a truck driver violate the safety rules which are in place to protect us all from harm.
+The greater mass and momentum of the truck increase the danger to all other drivers should a truck driver violate the safety rules that are in place to protect us all from harm.

 There are plenty of reasons why you shouldn’t crowd a tractor-trailer while driving down the highway.
 Being close to a semi is a dangerous place to be.
 Some of the reasons why include:

 - No.1: Tire blowouts are common.
 Have you ever noticed on the roadway that there are large chunks of rubber are overall over the highways as we travel?
 Often, the rubber is from a blow out of the tire on a big rig.
 The loaded trucks can legally weigh 80,000 pounds or more.
 That amount of weight puts a lot of stress on the tires and often they result in a blowout.

 - No. 2: Wind can affect trucks.
 Trucks are like sailboats, there are pushed by the wind.
 The length of the truck and trailer create a huge amount of wind surface and effectively turn the trailer almost into a “sail”.
 An 18-wheeler can get blown out of its lane, or blown over into the ditch, during a storm and can this can be done with straight line winds.